Latin III: Intermediate Latin

 Hammond and Amory: Please read section 25 and post your results in the forum for this week.

 Grammatical review: Adverbial clauses: Purpose, result, proviso, concession, temporal, and others.
-Please take quiz #20 sometime this week, and re-take it every week until you get 100% on it.

 The Last Century of the Republic